jci-public/numerics/README.md

 <div id='units-csharp'/>

 ## Units of Measure (C#)
-Yes, this is yet another units of measure implementation that provides common functionality, but we find that most are unnecessarily rigid or are lacking features our algorithms rely heavily on.
-This work focuses on providing a simple, flexible, and extensible framework for units of measure that is fully configurable via a json file during startup.
+Yes, this is yet another unit of measure implementation that provides common functionality, but we find that most are unnecessarily rigid or are lacking features our algorithms rely heavily on.
+This work focuses on providing a simple, flexible, and extensible framework for units of measure that is fully configurable via a JSON file during startup.

-The primary function of units of measure is to compose and convert between units, including all of their many misnomers/spellings such as FT3_PER_MIN or CFM rather than ft^3/min (this implementation allows many to exist together in harmony).
+The primary function of units of measure is to compose and convert between units, including all their many misnomers/spellings such as FT3_PER_MIN or CFM rather than ft^3/min (this implementation allows many to exist together in harmony).
 The library is not optimized for aggressive unit math as it is intended to be used to compute units once per operation and then leverage the conversion factor and offset for many value combinations thereafter.